tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since this class inherits from the main Experiment class, the same three user inputs as described in section 1 need to be entered.
 Furthermore, the program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data .
 2. The specific preprocessing step that needs to be conducted.
 Enter 5 for normalization.
 3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
-In theory, the normalization process can be conducted on any series of functional data.
+In theory, the normalization process can be conducted on any series of functional images.
 Enter b_map_ for the raw beta maps (output of the connectivity analysis).

 ### 2.9 Smoothing